The American Alarm Story

-American Alarm and Communications today announced it has completed the acquisition of Brothers Security Systems of Auburn, Massachusetts.
-Founded by the late Douglas Brothers, the company served 350 homes and businesses in Auburn and the greater Worcester area.
+American Alarm and Communications today announced it has completed the acquisition of Electralarm Security Systems of Abington, Massachusetts.
+Founded in 1964 by Paul D’Amato, Electralarm serves some 500 homes, businesses and educational institutions in the greater Abington area.

 Arlington, Mass. — Massachusetts Lieutenant Governor Timothy Murray joined American Alarm leaders today to announce the company's new program to help veterans and their families.

 Our Security Team's